The IBE is managed by the Director who reports to the Chair of the Trustees.

 Ian became a Trustee of the IBE in July 2015.

-Assistant Commissioner Ian Dyson has spent most of his life in London.
+Commissioner of the City of London Police, Ian Dyson has spent most of his life in London.
 He joined the Metropolitan Police in 1983, working within many different areas including crime and drug squads, vice and strategic planning.

 For eleven years, Ian was a public order cadre trained senior officer, and has extensive experience of commanding the policing of large public events.
 Ian joined Surrey Police as Assistant Chief Constable in June 2008 overseeing some of the highest confidence levels in the country and improving Neighbourhood Policing.